Lolliedieb/lolMiner-releases/README.md

 |  --pl arg (=*)  | The power limit used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.80a

+ _Changes_
+ - Added Karlsen support for AMD Vega and Radeon VII on PAL drivers (current Windows, older Linux).
+Note: For ideal performance and future developments on this mining software we strongly recommend moving to a Linux platform with modern drivers if you own this card, since not all future algorithms will be ported this way.
+- Massively improved Karlsen mining performance on AMD RX 400, AMD RX 500 (both +45%) and AMD Vega 56 / 64 (both +92%).
+- Improved Karlsen mining performance on AMD Radeon VII and AMD RX 5000 GPUs (+12%).

+Note: **All AMD Vega and VII** cards still need a driver that reports its **Driver version** as **3261.0 (HSA1.1,LC)** or higher.
+As far as we know all mining operation systems offer a driver packed that is new enough - but it might be this is the **latest**.

+_Fixes_
+- Improved / Fixed hashrate regression in 1.78a / 1.79 of Nvidia GPUs in Windows on Alephium, EthashB3, Ironfish, Karlsen, Nexa and Radiant.
+- Fixes Karlsen performance regression on GTX 16xx GPUs  from 1.78 to 1.79.
+- Fixed an issue causing RX 5000 cards sometimes to not work in Windows on recently added algorithms

 ### lolMiner 1.79